A Wild and Diverse Landscape and History

 Trails from wilderness pathways to super highways connect kin to kin, friend to friend, trader to trader, customer to merchant, warrior to foe, the adventurer to adventure, the tycoon to empire, the refugee to sanctuary, the needy to renewal and hope.
 As enduring marks across the landscape, trails recall the daring, industry, drama and, often, the folly of the human experience.

-Through a series of monthly articles over the coming year in DesertUSA, we plan to retrace some of the renowned trails of the Southwest.
+Through a series of articles, we are retracing some of the renowned trails of the Southwest.
 Along the way, we’re not only going to follow old routes and visit old landmarks.
 We’re going to meet a wide cast of characters, including Native American nomads, itinerant traders, warriors and displaced peoples; Spanish conquistadors, friars, colonists, merchants and mystics; and Hispanic and Anglo adventurers, entrepreneurs, soldiers, colonists, heroes, scoundrels, railroad barons and impoverished migrants.
 We’re going to resurrect stories which unfolded along the trails.
 We’re going to share in players’ experiences on the trails through their chronicles and diaries.
 We’re going to revisit scenes memorialized by the travelers’ experiences.
 We’re going to recall chapters in an epic drama which unfolded across a wild and diverse landscape.

 From east to west, our stage spans the Llano Estacado, or "staked plain," in the western Texas Panhandle and eastern New Mexico; the Southern Rocky Mountains, in central Colorado and north central New Mexico; the Colorado Plateau, in northern Arizona, southeastern Utah, southwestern Colorado and northwestern New Mexico; and the range and desert basin country, in western Texas, southwestern New Mexico, southern Arizona, Nevada and southeastern California.